jiangnan44/WheelView/README.md

 }
 ```

-And PickDateDialog (use BottomSheetDialogFragment, which you may have to solve scrolling problem if you have more than one scrolling child view)
+**PickDateDialog** (use BottomSheetDialogFragment, which you may have to solve scrolling problem if you have more than one scrolling child view)
 ```kotlin
     private var selectDate = "2023-5-12"
     private fun showDateDialog(view: View?) {